x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/change-e-164-number.md

 5. Click **Save**.

-### Use the Shell to change the primary or a secondary E.164 number
+### Use Exchange Online PowerShell to change the primary or a secondary E.164 number

 This example changes an E.164 number for Tony Smith, a UM-enabled user.

 > [!NOTE]
-> Before you change an E.164 number using the Shell, you need to determine the position of the EUM proxy address that you want to change.
+> Before you change an E.164 number using Exchange Online PowerShell, you need to determine the position of the EUM proxy address that you want to change.
 To determine the position, use the **$mbx.EmailAddresses** command.
 The first EUM proxy address is the default (primary) E.164 number and it will be 0 in the list.

 ```
 $mbx=Get-Mailbox tony.smith